Alberto Flores

-Alberto Flores López (born 10 November 2003) is a Spanish professional footballer who plays as a goalkeeper for Sevilla.
+Alberto Flores López (born 10 November 2003) is a Spanish professional footballer who plays as a goalkeeper for Segunda División club Granada.

 Career

-A youth product of Sevilla's youth academy, in 2013 Sevilla's then goalkeeper Andrés Palop gave Flores his last ever match shirt before retiring.
-After working his way up their youth levels, he debuted with Sevilla B in the 2020–21 season and signed his first professional contract with the club on 6 May 2021 for 3 seasons.
+A youth product of Sevilla FC's youth academy, in 2013 Sevilla's then goalkeeper Andrés Palop gave Flores his last ever match shirt before retiring.
+After working his way up their youth levels, he debuted with the reserves in the 2020–21 season and signed his first professional contract with the club on 6 May 2021 for three seasons.

 In the 2022–23 season, Flores joined the preseason for the senior team and was formally promoted as their third goalkeeper.
-He was on the bench as third goalkeeper for Sevilla during the 2023 UEFA Europa League final on 31 May 2023 He made his senior and professional debut with Sevilla in a 3–1 Copa del Rey win over Getafe on 16 January 2024, dedicating his shirt to Andrés Palop in turn.
+He was on the bench as third goalkeeper for Sevilla during the 2023 UEFA Europa League final on 31 May 2023 He made his senior and professional debut with Sevilla in a 3–1 Copa del Rey win over Getafe CF on 16 January 2024, dedicating his shirt to Andrés Palop in turn.

+On 10 August 2026, after being mainly used in the B-team, Sevilla announced Flores' transfer to Segunda División side Granada CF.